Central Pollution Control Board

-CPCB has its head office in New Delhi, with seven zonal offices and 5 laboratories.
+CPCB has its head office in New Delhi, with nine regional directorates and 1 project office.
 The board conducts environmental assessments and research.
-It is responsible for maintaining national standards under a variety of environmental laws, in consultation with zonal offices, tribal, and local governments.
+It is responsible for maintaining national standards under a variety of environmental laws, in consultation with regional directorates, tribal, and local governments.
 It has responsibilities to conduct monitoring of water and air quality, and maintains monitoring data.
 The agency also works with industries and all levels of government in a wide variety of voluntary pollution prevention programs and energy conservation efforts.
 It advises the central government to prevent and control water and air pollution.
 It also advises the Governments of Union Territories on industrial and other sources of water and air pollution.
 CPCB along with its counterparts the State Pollution Control Boards (SPCBs) are responsible for implementation of legislation relating to prevention and control of environmental pollution.

 The board has approximately 500 full-time employees including engineers, scientists, and environmental protection specialists.